kensanata/emacswiki-light-theme/README.md

  [x] try sanserif font - like serif a bit better
  [x] try orange text for links - too garish
  [x] make gotobar text smaller
+ [x] make logo and gotobar narrower to use less space
  [ ] make new logo with 'emacswiki' in it
  [ ] make a menu bar along top for the search box and logo/sitetitle
- [ ] make logo and gotobar narrower to use less space
+ [ ] logo with E/macs/ W/iki/

 * Other
  [ ] change menu items from "SiteMap" to "Site Map", etc